uds-lsv/GermEval-2018-Data/README.md

 # submissions

-The submissions of all participants of both tasks can be found in the package:
+The submissions of all participants for both tasks can be found in the package:

 *submissions.tgz*